ESP32-JedeDChicken/ESP32_BTClicker_Arduino_ArduinoIDE/README.md

   *The buttons were pull-up and feature debounce to deal w/ noise and unintentional presses.

-  *There's also an LED to indicate bluetooth connection.
+  *There's also an LED to indicate BT connection.

   *The prototype used a power bank w/ micro-USB cable as power source.